tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

-DataFlow implementations for several well-known datasets are provided in the [dataflow.dataset](../../modules/dataflow.dataset.html) module, you can take them as a reference.
+DataFlow implementations for several well-known datasets are provided in the [dataflow.dataset](../../modules/dataflow.dataset.html) module.
+You can take them as examples.

 #### More Data Processing